How to Write an Article Critique

 1. Critical Reading

-After selecting an article that fits your criteria, read the article attentively as you note down key points.
+After selecting an article that fits your criteria, read the article carefully as you note down key points.
 In your notes, ensure you do the following:

 This is the main argument of the article.